zmike/zmike.github.io/_posts/2023-01-17-get-dumber.md

 ## How?

-That's a good question, and for the answer I'm going to turn it over to the blog's compiler expert, [Azathoth](https://en.wikipedia.org/wiki/Azathoth):
+That's a good question, and for the answer I'm going to turn it over to the blog's compiler expert, [Mr. Azathoth](https://en.wikipedia.org/wiki/Azathoth):

 [![azathoth.png]({{site.url}}/assets/azathoth.png)]({{site.url}}/assets/azathoth.png)